-Clinton on 'Handmaid’s Tale': 'It’s not too late for us'
+Hillary Clinton ties ‘Handmaid’s Tale’ into Planned Parenthood anniversary speech - amNewYork

 While not suggesting the nation is close to slipping into “this dystopian future,” Clinton noted that the show has sparked “important conversations about women’s rights and autonomy.”

-In the series, starring Elizabeth Moss, Alexis Bledel and Samira Wiley, “handmaids” (fertile women) are stripped of their rights.
+In the series, starring Elisabeth Moss, Alexis Bledel and Samira Wiley, “handmaids” (fertile women) are stripped of their rights.

 “It is not too late for us,” Clinton continued.
 “But we have to encourage the millions of women and men who support Planned Parenthood to keep fighting.”